Select Department

 Create a system that works for you and your music – not for someone else’s collection.

 Preparing digital music is the same as the older methods and needs to be done ahead of a set.
 This involves importing your music into the library of your chosen DJ software so it can be analysed.
-Most DJ applications, on import, will work out a track’s BPM and key and assign it a beat grid, this is how your software would sync one track to another if your into that sort of thing…
+Most DJ applications, on import, will work out a track’s BPM and key and assign it a beat grid, this is how your software would sync one track to another if you’re into that sort of thing.

-Preparing tracks can also involve listening closely to the music itself and assigning tags based on mood or genre, and perhaps building playlists, digital crates.
+Preparing tracks can also involve listening closely to the music itself and assigning tags based on mood or genre, and perhaps building playlists, and digital crates.
 Try compiling lists of tracks for different parts of a set, such as ‘peak time’ or ‘warm up’.
 Your library will have the beat grid information, bpm, genre, tags and key information stored with each track.
 You can tag your tracks to make them easier to find in the heat of the moment.
-You can also color code your DJ library.
+You can also colour-code your DJ library.

-Great reasons to add a little colour into your library;
+Great reasons to add a little colour into your library

 • Color Code Energy/Mood/Vibe